 FD vs new FD Lenses

-New FD and FD lenses are interchangeable with each other.
+FD and new FD lenses are interchangeable with each other.
 There are no compatibility issues.

 Telling FD and FDn Lenses Apart

-More Canon T50 Resources
+More Canon AE-1 Camera Resources